San Jose Personal Injury Lawyer

 Contact Our San Jose Personal Injury Lawyers Today

-At Galine, Frye, Fitting & Frangos, we are here to help residents of San Jose and surrounding cities that experience nearly any type of personal injury obtain compensation for damages.
+At Galine, Frye, Fitting & Frangos, our personal injury attorneys are here to help residents of San Jose and surrounding cities who experience nearly any type of personal injury recover compensation for damages.
 Although every case is different, and we cannot guarantee the outcome you desire, choosing us is the first step in obtaining compensation to help you manage your injury.

-Contact us today at (650) 345-8484 to learn more about the types of personal injuries we handle and receive your free consultation today.
+Contact us today at (408) 317-7393 to learn more about the experienced attorneys on our legal team and the types of personal injuries we handle during your free consultation.